cloudlinux/user-docs-solo-cloudlinux/docs/installation/README.md

 Please refer to the [guide](/activation/) to get activation key.
 :::

+### Downloading and running conversion script

-If you have an activation key, run the following commands:
+If you already have an activation key, run the following commands:
 ```
 yum install wget -y
 wget https://repo.cloudlinux.com/cloudlinux/sources/cln/cldeploy